SANJAYSS-SRM-26/Shoe-Product-Card-Design/README.md

 # Note:
   This project is created primarily for learning purposes, demonstrating front-end development skills using HTML and CSS to create visually appealing product card designs.

-# Explore and leverage this repository to enhance your HTML and CSS skills and craft captivating product card designs!
+# Explore and leverage this repository to enhance your HTML and CSS skills and craft captivating product card designs feel freee to make changes and Implement Accordingly!